 croc send <file-or-folder-path>

-Croc will generate random code phrase like above.
+Croc will generate random code phrases like the above.
 Here, the code phrase is

-1846-jump-mega-clean.
-The code phrase is used to establish password-authenticated key agreement (PAKE) which generates a secret key for the sender and recipient to use for end-to-end encryption.
+The code phrase is used to establish a password-authenticated key agreement (PAKE) which generates a secret key for the sender and recipient to use for end-to-end encryption.
 This ensures secure file transfers.

-croc 1846-jump-mega-clean).
-Running this command will establish the connection with the sender, secure the channel and will ask you if you want to download whatever is being sent.
+Running this command will establish the connection with the sender, secure the channel, and ask you if you want to download whatever is being sent.